 Please be aware that the requirements for online submission and for reproduction in the journal are different: (i) for online submission and peer review, please upload your figures either embedded in the word processing file or separately as low-resolution images (.jpg, .tif, .gif or. eps); (ii) for reproduction in the journal, you will be required after acceptance to supply high-resolution .tif files.
 Minimum resolutions are 300 d.p.i. for colour or tone images, and 600 d.p.i. for line drawings.
 We advise that you create your high-resolution images first as these can be easily converted into low-resolution images for online submission.
 Figures will not be relettered by the publisher.
 The journal reserves the right to reduce the size of illustrative material.
 Any photomicrographs, electron micrographs or radiographs must be of high quality.
 Wherever possible, photographs should fit within the print area or within a column width.
 Photomicrographs should provide details of staining technique and a scale bar.
 Patients shown in photographs should have their identity concealed and should have given their written consent for publication.

 When creating figures, please make sure any embedded text is large enough to read.
 Many figures contain miniscule characters such as numbers on a chart or graph.
 If these characters are not easily readable, they will most likely be illegible in the final version.
-Certain image formats such as .jpg and .gif do not have high resolutions, so you may elect to save your figures and insert them as .tif instead.

 For useful information on preparing your figures for publication, go to http://cpc.cadmus.com/da.